 The Bass Pro Store opened for business in March, 2008.
 A 55,000 square foot Hobby Lobby and a 25,000 square foot Mardels (a retailer selling Christian-oriented merchandise) opened in 2009.
 An 8,500 square foot Cheddar's Casual Café restaurant opened in 2011, a 6,200 square foot Pizza Ranch opened in 2014 and the Stony Creek Inn, a 167 room hotel with approximately 30,000 square feet of conference space, opened in 2015.
 An approximately 14,732 square foot Duluth Trading Company location opened in 2016 and an approximately 13,566 square foot Los Cabos Mexican restaurant opened in 2017.
 No other leases or other binding commitments for potential tenants for the Crackerneck Creek Project have been executed as of the date hereof.
 The Developer has requested that the City consider an amendment to the Crackerneck Creek Tax Increment Financing Plan that would allow the Developer to pursue opportunities to construct a multifamily residential complex within the Crackerneck Creek Redevelopment Area, which is not currently authorized under the Crackerneck Creek Tax Increment Financing Plan.
-The City's Tax Increment Financing Commission is expected to hold a hearing on the amendment in March of 2021, after which it may recommend approval of the amendment to City Council.
+The City's Tax Increment Financing Commission has recommended approval of the amendment to City Council, but City Council has not yet determined whether it will approve the amendment.
+It is anticipated that a portion of any PILOTS (defined below) generated by such new development would be distributed to the taxing districts.
 The City is not aware of any other potential developments within the Crackerneck Creek Redevelopment Area.